 I am a “hometown boy” who has returned to Cedar City where I was born and raised.
 I graduated from Cedar High School and Southern Utah University before attending Nova Southeastern University in Fort Lauderdale, Florida.

-After earning my DMD degree in general dentistry, I continued in sunny Ft.
-Lauderdale at NSU completing a two-year intensive residency in orthodontics.
-There, I was exposed to hundreds of patients with different malocclusions and was trained in a variety of treatment methods for children, adolescents, and adult patients.
+After earning my Doctorate of Dental Medicine in general dentistry, I continued at sunny NSU to complete a two-year intensive residency in orthodontics.
+During that training, I was exposed to hundreds of patients with various malocclusions and trained in a range of treatment methods for children, adolescents, and adult patients.

 I have enjoyed orthodontics for as long as I remember, first as a patient, and now as an orthodontist.
-Having joined my uncle, Dr. Lance Whetten, who has practiced in Cedar City as an orthodontist for the last 30 years, is the realization of a family dream and an opportunity for me to serve the community that meant so much to me as a youth and now an adult.
+Having joined my uncle, Dr. Lance Whetten, who has practiced in Cedar City as an orthodontist for the last 30 years, is the realization of a family dream and an opportunity for me to serve the community that meant so much to me as a youth and now as an adult.